CentraleNantesRobotics/turtlebot3_xacro/README.md

 Running `bringup.sh` will launch this file in a detached screen.

 Bringup can be run at boot with the package `robot-upstart`.
+Meshes are set to package-relative paths (e.g. `$find turtlebot3_description)/meshes/*` so that a remote computer can find them  even if on a different absolute path, that may happen if using another ROS 2 distro.

 ## Upload in Ignition/Gazebo

 The `upload_launch.py` will spawn a Turtlebot inside Ignition.
 Currently only `cmd_vel` and `odom` topics are bridged.

+In this case the meshes are changed to their absolute path (e.g. `/path/to/turtlebot3_description/meshes/*` so that Gazebo can find them.

 ## Work in progress